matsimitsu/matsimitsu.com-legacy/source/blog/2019-03-09-resize-images-from-s3-with-aws-lambda-and-rust.html.md

 		softprops/lambda-rust
 ```

-This will generate a `boostrap.zip` file in `target/labmda/release`.
-You can also get the `boostrap.zip` from te [releases page](https://github.com/matsimitsu/lambda-image-resize-rust/releases).
+This will generate a `bootstrap.zip` file in `target/lambda/release`.
+You can also get the `bootstrap.zip` from te [releases page](https://github.com/matsimitsu/lambda-image-resize-rust/releases).

 ### Configuring Lambda